xiaojieliu123/xiaojieliu1002.github.io/content/working_paper/AB_testing_gaussian/index.md

 ---
-title: "Comparative statics of the A/B testing problem"
+title: "The A/B Testing Problem with Gaussian Priors"
 authors:
 - with Eduardo M. Azevedo, David Mao and Pepe Montiel Olea.
 tags: